 Parameter Description Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
 Connection name Available for the advanced mode only.
 A name for the connection for easier identification.
-Profile list Leave the current value.

-10 For some models of LTE USB modems it is required to disable the PIN code check on the SIM card prior to connecting the USB modem to the router.
+9 For some models of LTE USB modems it is required to disable the PIN code check on the SIM card prior to connecting the USB modem to the router.